Deliverability 101: Six steps to protect your reputation

 • Prevents unintentional sign-ups: Double opt-in allows users to reconsider, ensuring they aren't subscribed by mistake and can opt out of receiving unwanted emails.

-• Verifies email validity: This process confirms that the email address provided is legitimate, reducing the risk of emails bouncing and helping to maintain a healthy list.
+• Verifies email validity: This process confirms that the email address provided is legitimate, reducing the risk of future emails bouncing and helping to maintain a healthy list.

 • Increases engagement potential: When prospective recipients confirm their interest by opting in twice, it's a strong indicator that they're likely to engage with your future communications.